mcc85s/FightingEntropy/Audio/Exhibits.md

 HOLY SHIT. **IMAGINE IF THE SARATOGA COUNTY SHERIFFS OFFICE WASN'T FULL OF CARELESS MORONS~!**

 I can't.<br>
-I TRY to imagine a world where the SARATOGA COUNTY SHERIFFS OFFICE has (0) careless morons who work in it...?<br>
+Trust me, I've tried to imagine a world where the **SARATOGA COUNTY SHERIFFS OFFICE** has (0) careless morons who work in it...?<br>
-But- that is an absolute fucking fantasy.<br>
+But- that is an absolute fucking fantasy.

-This place is a fucking joke.<br>
+This place, is a fucking joke.<br>
 They're not ALONE, however.<br>
 Troop G of the New York State Police also has SOME real dumb motherfuckers in their midst, too.<br>
 What can anybody actually do about it...?<br>